max-github-mjhodgson-com/hass-appdaemon/README.md

 ## Car

 This watches for data passed from the Ford Pass integration.
-It can create alerts based on alarm status, fuel level, battery status, etc, activate automations based on the car's location, change the montoring period to/from  5 minutes (when the car is in use, or there are security events) and 4 hours (for when the car is not in use).
+It can create alerts based on alarm status, fuel level, battery status, etc. It can also activate automations based on the car's location e.g. If the car is entering the home zone, switch on the garage door power.
+It also can change the montoring period to/from 5 minutes (when the car is in use, or there are security events) and 4 hours (for when the car is not in use and to reduce load on the battery).
+There is also a counter to keep a log of refresh events as Ford limits call to the API to 20,000 requests a month (and will disable accounts that exceed this).